15 Best Live Streaming Encoder Software + Hardware Solutions

 Magewell is a company that offers advanced streaming technology to support different parts of the streaming setup, including HDMI live streaming encoding.
 The Magewell UltraStream encoders are another great option for professional broadcasters.

 UltraStream mainly offers two products: UltraStream HDMI and UltraStream SDI.
 Both these are essentially the same with the exception of the input cable types.
 The hardware encoders work without any computer and that makes them worth the investment.
-You can easily stream to two platforms at a time with bitrate of up to 4 Mbps.
+You can easily stream to two platforms at a time with a bitrate of up to 4 Mbps.

 You also get access to the UltraStream smartphone app for iOS and Android that enables you to easily set up the hardware encoder and also upgrade its firmware regularly.